 This stunning luxury India holiday gives you an opportunity to visit Rajasthan’s most famous cities, plus you’ll get off the beaten track as you explore rural villages and interact with the locals.
 You’ll discover ancient forts, historical palaces, colourful cities and spectacular countryside, and you’ll stay in some truly breathtaking heritage hotels along the way.
-You will have your own personal driver throughout and local guides will bring your sightseeing to life with their local knowledge and charming demeanours.
+You will have your own personal driver throughout, and local guides will bring your sightseeing to life with their local knowledge and charming demeanours.
 This itinerary gives you a flavour of what's possible and allows you to combine the key highlights of Rajasthan with some remote hidden gems.
-Contact our India specialists to speak to someone who's been there and to start designing your own bespoke India tour now.
+Contact our India specialists to speak to someone who's been there and to design your own bespoke India tour now.

-On arrival in Delhi you will be met at the airport by a representative and transferred to your hotel right in the heart of New Delhi.
+On arrival in Delhi, you will be met at the airport by a representative and transferred to your hotel right in the heart of New Delhi.

 This afternoon you’ll have free time to explore the sights of Connaught Place, including the bazaars and stalls, the vintage cinemas, Art Today, the Dhoomimal Art Centre, the Hanuman Temple, Jantar Mantar, the Indian Council for Cultural Relations, and Gurudwara Bangla Sahib.

-Today you will have the opportunity to see the contrasts of Old and New Delhi with an English speaking guide.
-In the morning you’ll visit one of the largest mosques in India, Jama Masjid, followed by a rickshaw cycle tour of Old Delhi where you can explore the winding alleys of the famous Chandni Chowk Bazaar area.
+Today you will have the opportunity to see the contrasts of Old and New Delhi with an English-speaking guide.
+In the morning, you’ll visit one of the largest mosques in India, Jama Masjid, followed by a rickshaw cycle tour of Old Delhi, where you can explore the winding alleys of the famous Chandni Chowk Bazaar area.

-Later in the afternoon you’ll explore New Delhi, including Humayun's Tomb, Qutab Minar and Lutyens' Delhi, an area named after the British architect Edwin Lutyens who was responsible for much of the architectural design and building when India was part of the British Empire in the 1920s and 1930s.
+Later in the afternoon, you’ll explore New Delhi, including Humayun's Tomb, Qutab Minar and Lutyens' Delhi, an area named after the British architect Edwin Lutyens who was responsible for much of the architectural design and building when India was part of the British Empire in the 1920s and 1930s.

-Just before sunset you’ll visit India’s most famous building, the iconic Taj Mahal.
+Just before sunset, you’ll visit India’s most famous building, the iconic Taj Mahal.
 Best known as a monument to love and loss, the Taj Mahal was built by Emperor Shah Jahan as a tomb for his second wife.

 This morning you’ll be driven to the magnificent fortified ancient city of Fatehpur Sikri, 40km west of Agra.
 This city was the short-lived capital of the Mughal empire between 1572 and 1585, during the reign of Emperor Akbar.
 Earlier, Akbar had visited the village of Sikri to consult the Sufi saint Shaikh Salim Chishti, who predicted the birth of an heir to the Mughal throne.
-When the prophecy came true, Akbar built his new capital here, including a stunning mosque, still in use today, and three palaces, one for each of his favourite wives – one a Hindu, one a Muslim and one a Christian.
-The city was an Indo-Islamic masterpiece, but it was built in an area that suffered from water shortages so it was abandoned shortly after Akbar’s death.
+When the prophecy came true, Akbar built his new capital here, including a stunning mosque still in use today and three palaces, one for each of his favourite wives – one a Hindu, one a Muslim and one a Christian.
+The city was an Indo-Islamic masterpiece, but it was built in an area that suffered from water shortages, so it was abandoned shortly after Akbar’s death.

 This morning you’ll leave Ramathra Fort and you’ll be driven to Bhainsrorgarh, stopping in the town of Bundi for lunch.
 Bundi is of particular architectural note for its ornate forts, palaces, and stepwell reservoirs known as ‘baoris’.
-This sleepy town has some magnificent monuments depicting it past glory.
+This sleepy town has some magnificent monuments depicting its past glory.
 The Taragarh Fort is the most impressive of the city's structures.
 It was constructed in AD 1354 on the top of a steep hillside overlooking the city.
-The largest of its battlements is the 16th century bastion known as the Bhim Burj, on which was once mounted a particularly large cannon called ‘Garbh Gunjam’ or ‘Thunder from the Womb’.
+The largest of its battlements is the 16th-century bastion known as the Bhim Burj, on which was once mounted a particularly large cannon called ‘Garbh Gunjam’ or ‘Thunder from the Womb’.
 The fort contains three tanks which never dry up.
 The technique with which they were built has been long since lost, but the tanks survive as a testament to the advanced methods of construction and engineering in medieval India.